reisraff/phulp-minifier/README.md

 # phulp-minifier
-The minifier addon to phulp
+The minifier addon for phulp